 Our goal?
 Raise $25,000 by June 30, 2017.

+We are grateful for your support.
 Your contribution will help Apprentice Learning connect more eighth graders to real world experiences that ignite dreams and plans.

 Learn by Doing